The Comparative Ecophysiology of Animals Lab (CEAL!) is located at the University of Rhode Island. Our big research question is:

 publications

 Peer-reviewed publications.
-For articles without a link, please contact me for a copy.
+For articles without a link or open acess, please contact us for a copy.

 resources